Human Sacrifice and Value

 About the project

 The first concerns what values are at play in human sacrifices, whether these be economic, ideological or emotional – and explores how they have been created, substituted or subverted and overturned in varied historical contexts.
 The aim is to understand what kinds of values serve as ends in these types of sacrifices, and how they transform over time.
+The variable and culturally contingent nature of value as related to human lives is also a core question.
 The second addresses value in relation to questions of the commensurability, or lack thereof, between different sacrificial practices.

 The project will be able to develop a profound understanding of the value systems involved in sacrificial violence, how these value systems are transformed, and how and why sacred human sacrifice often slips into profane forms of violence in the contemporary world (e.g., suicide bombings and willing self-sacrificial combat soldiering).